daily-demos/rtvi-client-android-demo/README.md

-# RTVI Android Client Daily Demo
+# Daily Bots Android Demo

 Demo app for connecting to a Daily Bots RTVI backend.